 potentially listed as threatened ecological communities under the schedules of the NSW Threatened Species Conservation Act 1995 or Environment Protection and Biodiversity Conservation Act 1999.

+A proportion of the vegetation adjoining the site is subject to a formal biobanking agreement.
 Further details of vegetation including a map are provided in Section 2.1.